-Party favors are necessary!
-It is your obligation as a parent to provide your child’s birthday party with party favors.
-This does not mean you need to break the bank, it just means you had better have something to offer on the table.
-That is like the coolest thing to a kid when they go to a party and the one thing your child’s friends will comment on to your child, how awesome of party favors they received or worse, if no favors complain immensely about what a bore the party was.
+Party favours are generally accepted as necessary.
+It is your obligation as a parent to provide your child’s birthday party with party favours.
+(Of course, you can always buck the trend and not provide any) This does not mean you need to break the bank, it just means you had better have something to offer on the table.
+That is like the coolest thing to a kid when they go to a party and the one thing your child’s friends will comment on to your child, how awesome of party favours they received or worse, if no favours complain immensely about what a bore the party was.

 Creativity can pay off huge here.
-The chapter regarding party games and activities offers quite a few activities have built in party favors.
+The chapter regarding party games and activities offers quite a few activities have built in party favours.
 That is one way you can accomplish to light two candles with one match!
-Depending on the age of the child is also going to factor in on the amount of money forked out for party favors.
-Luckily the older children, 14 and up do not necessarily expect party favors anymore.
-However, a 10-year-old girl inviting 10 friends over for a make up party can get costly in party favors.
+Depending on the age of the child is also going to factor in on the amount of money forked out for party favours.
+Luckily the older children, 14 and up do not necessarily expect party favours anymore.
+However, a 10-year-old girl inviting 10 friends over for a makeup party can get costly in party favours.

 As far as make up party themes go, I suggest you check with your nearest Avon dealer and ask to look at their discounted or close out pamphlets.
 It is a great way to get fingernail polishes and lip glosses for the preening beauties.
 Dollar stores are another great way to save the pocket book for any theme!
 They carry everything from party supplies such as loot bags, or otherwise known as goodie bags, and a wide variety of party toys and toys in general that would work great.
 A couple of packages of army men coming 30 in a package will work great split up used in goodie bags for an army theme party.